skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 ## Thats a great way of describing Haxe.

-## Now your a _“core”_ dev who has a greater understanding of the compiler's internals, are there any new features you have been thinking about that could be added to Haxe?
-Maybe from other statically typed languages?

-## Your currently [discussing adding multi returns](https://github.com/HaxeFoundation/haxe/issues/5114) for externs, is there anyway of it becoming a core Haxe feature?
+## Now that your a _“core”_ dev who has a greater understanding of the compiler's internals, are there any new features you've been thinking about that could be added to Haxe?
+Your currently [discussing adding multi returns](https://github.com/HaxeFoundation/haxe/issues/5114) for externs, is there anyway of it becoming a core Haxe feature?

 I haven't put much thought into new core features yet.
 Most of my wish list right now includes better tooling support, detecting unused imports and the like.
 Some of that might involve compiler support though, since really only the compiler knows exactly where a given type came from, and where it was used in the current file.